Miyakodori

 Book a Tea House Visit

-An Evening Made for You
+An Experience Made for You

 Larger parties, corporate evenings, or an occasion that fits no standard plan — tell us what you have in mind.